kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 **Upgrade**

-During the alpha period, the feature gates `NominatedNodeNameForExpectation` and `ClearingNominatedNodeNameAfterBinding` are disabled by default, so users have to enable the gates to opt in.
+During the beta period, the feature gates `NominatedNodeNameForExpectation` and `ClearingNominatedNodeNameAfterBinding` are enabled by default, no action is needed.

 **Downgrade**